martinthomson/http-omnomnom/draft-thomson-http-omnomnom.md

 --- abstract

-HTTP Cookies that are sent over connections without confidentiality and integrity protection are vulnerable to theft.
+HTTP cookies that are sent over connections without confidentiality and integrity protection are vulnerable to theft.
 Such cookies should be expired aggressively.